Sung-Jinw00/Sung-Jinw00/README.md

 I'm a **software engineering student at 42 School**, focused on building low-level and full-stack systems with a strong emphasis on **C/C++, backend architecture, and web development**.

-🃏 My long-term goal: **Developer \*** — like the wildcard that selects everything.
-I want to be able to work across the whole stack, from low-level systems to backend, frontend, and applied AI, rather than staying in one lane.

 🎓 I'm currently on a **2-year alternance (apprenticeship) at Tressol-Chabrier**, preparing an **RNCP6 - Software Solutions Designer and Developer**.

 📚 I plan to continue for one more year to obtain an **RNCP7 in AI and Algorithmics**.